Ni-X-oN/Opencore-IvyBridge-H61-Motherboard/README.md

 One Important recommendation to get iCloud services to function properly: <b><i>Use an Apple ID which is already linked to one of your Orginal Apple Devices.</i></b> (This can avoid your Hackintosh getting blacklisted).

 <b>Added on 12 Dec 2020:</b><br>
 To get update or to install MacOS 11 BigSur You have to change the SMBIOS to IMac 14,2.

+<b>Added on 14 Dec 2020:</b><br>
+Removed the entries for Serial Number, System UUID, MLB & ROM information in the config.plist file.
+Only the SMBIOS field is present and is set as IMac13,2.
+Please generate new values for the mentioned fields (Empty fields) using GenSMBIOS.

 Tools used:
 ==========